-Catalonia proved to be our favorite state with Costa Brava, the Pyrenees mountains, hiking trails and stunning Barcelona.
-We then rented another AirBNB apartment in Seville where we celebrated my 32nd birthday with Sangria and evening walks around the historical downtown.
-Next we explored Madrid with tapas, sangria and we even took in a bull fight on horseback!
+Catalonia proved to be our favorite state with Costa Brava, the Pyrenees mountains, hiking trails, and stunning Barcelona.
+We then rented another AirBNB apartment in Seville where we celebrated my 32nd birthday with Sangria and evening walks around the historic downtown.
+Next, we explored Madrid with tapas, sangria and we even took in a bullfight on horseback!
 I’d seriously be shocked it we didn’t end up living in Spain at some point.
 It’s that lovely.

 Into the desert we went, spending 14 days seeing the best of Morocco with Oasis Overland.
 It’s a country we have always been interested in visiting and it didn’t disappoint.
 We visited a city of blue, stood amongst the ruins of the Roman Empire, explored the narrow alleyways of ancient Fez, gawked at palaces in Rabat, rode camels and slept under the stars in the Sahara Desert, crossed the Atlas mountains twice, stood on the Gladiator set and dipped our toes in ocean at Essouira.
 We even saw some goats in a tree!

 David also got food poisoning- the first stomach bug in our travels but that didn’t stop us from indulging in the mint tea and tasty tajine dishes.